dave45678/Lesson15/JavaEE/Lesson10.md

 		* javax.persistence_2.1.0.v201304241213.jar
 		* mysql-connector-java-5.1.42-bin.jar

-	* We will be working with the following JAR files for using JSTL (Java Standard Tag Library)
+	* We will be working with the following JAR files for using JSTL (Java Standard Tag Library):
 		* taglibs-standard-impl-1.2.5.jar
 		* javax.servlet.jsp.jstl-api-1.2.1.jar

 3. Add the ```persistence.xml``` file
  * Create a folder under the Java ```src``` folder called ```META-INF```